MoneyCashNodes/RestInsured-API/README.md

 [![Abigail White](/assets/abigail.jpg)](https://github.com/abswhite) | [![Ben Ayzenberg](/assets/ben.jpg)](https://github.com/BAyzenberg) | [![Enrique Rico](/assets/enrique.jpg)](https://github.com/EnriqueRico)|[![Kayla Asay ](/assets/kayla.jpg)](https://github.com/Kdasay16)

 ## Application Summary
 "Rest Insured" is an iOS app that connects users with health care facilities based on their preferred location and health insurance provider.
-The code for iOS front-end development for the app can be viewed in the [Rest Insured](https://github.com/MoneyCashNodes/RestInsured) repository.
+The code for iOS front-end development can be accessed in the [Rest Insured repository](https://github.com/MoneyCashNodes/RestInsured).
 This current repository provides the back-end code for the application, created using JavaScript and Node.js.

 This application is intended for **educational purposes** only.
 This project does not maintain user medical records with respect to health care needs or preferences.
 This app does not persist records of previous health care appointments or illness.